Mars-Landing-Media/BatchTracker/README.md

 - Visualize and manage update sets for a release in one consolidated view.
 - Automate the generation of XML files for batch promotion to higher environments.
-- Track batch contents and their statuses across development, testing, and production.
-- Organize update sets by category to align with development processes.
+- Generate and download project or personal XML backups.
+Download files are automatically named according to your named configuration...not a sys_id (thank goodness).

 ## Installation

 ### Step 1: Download and Import the Update Set
-1. Download the Batch Tracker update set from the Mars Landing Media GitHub repository or official distribution channel.
+1. Download the Batch Tracker update set from the Mars Landing Media GitHub repository.
 2. Navigate to **System Update Sets > Retrieved Update Sets** in your ServiceNow instance.
 3. Upload the update set and commit it.